An estimated 1.25 million people suffer from an eating disorder in the UK according to Beat.

 For 20 years I was an anorexic/functioning anorexic/recovering anorexic as I battled with my own self-esteem issues and the desire to have control.

-At my lowest point I was almost hospitalized a couple of times.
+At my lowest point I was almost hospitalised a couple of times.
 As other sufferers can testify, deception becomes an art form.
-So while the admission forms were being prepared I set about convincing the medical team that hospitalization was not necessary.
+So while the admission forms were being prepared I set about convincing the medical team that hospitalisation was not necessary.
 Once the pressure was off I slid gracefully back into my pattern of self-destruct behaviours.